 Have we sought any outside funding?

 Yes.
-As of June 30, three grant applications have been submitted.
+As of June 30, 2019 three grant applications were submitted.
 The first application was made April 24 to the Catholic Extension Society requesting $80,000 for help with the tuck pointing.
-They will make their decision in July.
+They made their decision on July 29, 2019 awarding us $33,000 as a dollar for dollar match for new gifts.

 The second application was made to the Catholic Development Foundation in Fargo, requesting a Hommerding Incentive Grant.
 On Friday, May 17, 2019 we received word that St. Alphonsus had been awarded a matching grant.
 For every $10 donated by parishioners, the grant will award $1, with a grant cap of $100,000.